AEspinosaDev/Greek-Level-AnimationDemo/README.md

 </p>
 <H2 ALIGN="CENTER">PROCEDURAL AND CLASSIC ANIMATION</H2>
 <p align="center">
 All the cloth in this demo is using a custom physics component I programmed for Unity that uses the classic spring mass aproximation to simulate cloth behaviours.
-It is able to solve it either explictily or using more complex aproximaitons like RK4 or simplectic euler.
-It is also prepared for computing wing forces and penalty forces resultant from collisions using a completely implicit aproximaiton to achieve a more realistic feel.
+It is able to solve physics either explictily or using more complex aproximations like RK4 or simplectic euler.
+It is also prepared for computing wing forces and penalty forces resultant from collisions using a completely implicit aproximation to achieve a more realistic feel.
  </p>
  <p align="center">
-Classic animations have also been made for this demo, some of them have been taken for mixamo and have been manually modified in order to match the movements of the  character in this demo, and others have been completely done from scratch.
+Classic animations have also been made for this demo, some of them have been taken for mixamo and have been manually modified in order to match the movements of the  character in this demo.
+Others have been completely done from scratch.
   </p>

 <H2 ALIGN="CENTER">GAMEPLAY PROGRAMMING</H2>